 To make the fruitcakes

 - In a large bowl, stir together the rehydrated raisins and candied fruits.
-Add about ½ cup (or more) of the 4 cups flour and stir so that all the fruits are coated with flour.
+Add a few heaping tablespoons of the total amount of flour and stir it in so that all the fruits are coated with flour.

 - Whisk the baking powder into the rest of the flour.
 Set the dry ingredients aside.